christianlucaesposito/AquariumSim/README.md

 - addFishList(Aquarium aquarium, JSONObject jsonObject)
 - addFish(Aquarium aquarium, JSONObject jsonObject)

-## Update Notes
-NOTE: UML does not contain TextBasedCommandUI as it is an unused UI, that was initially created to show my project in phase 1.

-My UML show that too many classes associations with Aquarium, even the GUI.
-I Would refactor so that there aren't as many associations especially when GUI is also dependent on the classes that depend on the aquarium (even if it also depends on aquarium itself).
-There is also a bidirectional association between ButtonCommand and GUI, which seems to create coupling.
-If I had more time I would try to approach it differently.
-As well as I would separate the sound and music methods from GUI into its own class.

-I would create a superclass that contains an Aquarium any other information that UI needs to access in general, I would extend it in all the UI components, so they would have easy access to common states in model package.

 ## Sources
 - Implementation of persistence is based on JsonSerializationDemo, from CPSC 210 UBC.
 - Fish art from https://mastodon.art/@RAPIDPUNCHES/103569305236570185